 In a terrible incident that left the local community shocked, Raymond Kotomski was found to be in a lot of distress in his Pierpont, Ohio, home on August 13, 2009.
-Although first responders immediately had him shifted to a hospital for treatment, Raymond’s condition got worse until he finally died due to ethylene glycol poisoning.
+Although first responders immediately had him shifted to a hospital for treatment, Raymond’s condition got worse until he finally, unfortunately, passed away.
 Investigation Discovery’s ‘Betrayed: Bad Blood’ chronicles the death and shows how authorities launched a full-blown investigation once it was determined to be a homicide.
 Let’s delve into the details of this case and find out where Teresa Kotomski is at present, shall we?

 How Did Raymond Kotomski Die?

 Raymond married Teresa Kotomski back in 2004, and their marriage was initially happy.
 Being divorcees, the couple settled down in their Pierpont, Ohio, home and looked forward to a better future.
 However, a couple of years later, Teresa lost her 21-year-old daughter to a car accident and subsequently gained custody of her grandkids.
 Her marriage also began going downhill around that time, and the show mentioned how Raymond developed a drinking problem.

 Thus, Teresa moved out with her grandkids and refused to live with her husband, although they maintained a friendly relationship.
 Incidentally, Teresa sent her mother to check on Raymond on August 13, 2009, after being unable to reach him over the phone.
 Teresa’s mother found Raymond to be unresponsive yet alive and immediately contacted Teresa, who called 911.
 Teresa rode with her husband in the ambulance and even revealed how Raymond had admitted to taking something sweet.